-Section 5 - Adoption of Amendment

-Following deliberation and report by the conference committee, as provided for in Section 4 amendments to this faculty code may be adopted by majority vote of the faculty and majority vote for the same amendment by the Board of Trustees.
+Section 5 - Adoption of Amendment 1 Following deliberation and report by the conference committee, as provided for in 2 3 Section 4 amendments to this faculty code may be adopted by majority vote of the faculty 4 and majority vote for the same amendment by the Board of Trustees.
 The amendment shall be effective when adopted by both bodies.

-PART G - INTERPRETATION OF THE FACULTY CODE

-Section 1 - Responsibility

-It shall be the duty of the Professional Standards Committee to issue interpretations of the faculty code.
-Any member or members of the academic community may request an interpretation of the faculty code, and/or the Professional Standards Committee may initiate the interpretation.
-If the Professional Standards Committee deems an interpretation to be of significant merit it shall issue a formal written interpretation which shall be delivered to the Faculty Senate for inclusion within the Senate minutes.
-Such interpretations shall also be forwarded to the Academic and Student Affairs Committee of the Board of Trustees for its concurrence.
-If there is a disagreement, the two committees, or their representatives, shall meet to formulate a unified interpretation.
-If they cannot agree, the matter shall be submitted for binding arbitration under the rules of the American Arbitration Association.

-Section 2 - Appeal

-Any member or members of the university community who are aggrieved by an interpretation of the faculty code by the Professional Standards Committee may appeal that interpretation to the Faculty Senate.
-Initiation of an appeal, in writing, shall take place within ten (10) working days following publication of the interpretation in the Senate minutes.
-Findings of the Faculty Senate shall be forwarded to the Academic and Student Affairs Committee of the Board of Trustees for its concurrence.
-If there is disagreement, the provisions of Chapter 1, Part F, Section 1 shall apply.
+5 PART G - INTERPRETATION OF THE FACULTY CODE 6 7 Section 1 - Responsibility 8 It shall be the duty of the Professional Standards Committee to issue interpretations of the 9 faculty code.
+Any member or members of the academic community may request an 10 interpretation of the faculty code, and/or the Professional Standards Committee may initiate the interpretation.
+If the Professional Standards Committee deems an 11 12 interpretation to be of significant merit it shall issue a formal written interpretation which 13 shall be delivered to the Faculty Senate for inclusion within the Senate minutes.
+Such interpretations shall also be forwarded to the Academic and Student Affairs Committee of 14 15 the Board of Trustees for its concurrence.
+If there is a disagreement, the two committees, 16 or their representatives, shall meet to formulate a unified interpretation.
+If they cannot agree, the matter shall be submitted for binding arbitration under the rules of the 17 American Arbitration Association.
+18 Section 2 - Appeal 19 20 Any member or members of the university community who are aggrieved by an 21 interpretation of the faculty code by the Professional Standards Committee may appeal 22 that interpretation to the Faculty Senate.
+Initiation of an appeal, in writing, shall take place within ten (10) working days following publication of the interpretation in the disagreement, the provisions of Chapter 1, Part F, Section 1 shall apply.